Edited volume (eds. Steinbrück Platise, Moser, Peters) “The Legal Framework of the OSCE”, Cambridge University Press

 Since in the past, the debate had primarily been framed by political considerations brought forward by the OSCE participating States at the high political level, the conference aimed to open up the debate to a broader international audience and to allow for an input by a larger community of scholars, practitioners and civil society representatives.
 By pursuing an open and discursive format of the conference, experts from legal, political and related fields, international scholars, practitioners and political representatives, civil society organizations and media representatives were all welcomed as speakers, engaged listeners and other conference participants.

 The first panel explored the broader legal and political context in which the OSCE has been operating since its establishment.
 Subsequently, the second panel examined the present legal framework of the OSCE.
 The third panel then went on to discuss the question of the international legal status as a governance issue.
 Finally, the forth panel analysed legal and institutional implications of legal personality.

-The publication of an edited volume (Steinbrück Platise/Moser/Peters) is planned for 2018 with Cambridge University Press.
+In 2019, an edited volume (Steinbrück Platise/Moser/Peters) was published with Cambridge University Press.
 Under the title “The Legal Framework of the OSCE”,

 the book analyses in 15 chapters core questions related to the legal